 5. 50 Kalò

-That each of the 25 wood-fired pizza types – several vegetarian – at Ciro Salvo’s fashionable pizzeria, footsteps from the sea in the upmarket Mergellina neighborhood, are paired with a specific extra-virgin olive oil speaks volumes.
-Sweet red and yellow San Marzano tomatoes are organic; and artisanal pork salamis, DOP cheeses, capers, olives, artichoke hearts, garlic and rare Slow Food-prized veg are scrupulously sourced from independent producers.
-No table reservations so arrive dot on.
+It speaks volumes that each of the 25 wood-fired pizza types – several vegetarian – at Ciro Salvo’s fashionable pizzeria, footsteps from the sea in upmarket Mergellina, are paired with a specific extra-virgin olive oil.
+Sweet red and yellow San Marzano tomatoes are organic, and artisanal pork salamis, DOP cheeses, capers, olives, artichoke hearts, garlic and rare Slow Food-prized veg are scrupulously sourced from independent producers.
+No table reservations, so arrive dot on.

 6. Pizzeria Gino Sorbillo

 Roll out of the 17th-century church in Naples’ pulsating historic center, where believers venerate a tiara-crowned skull, and into this cult eatery worshiped by local pizza aficionados.
 The gently charred, thick-crust pizzas, baked to chewy perfection in Gino Sorbillo’s massive wood-fired oven, tick all the “ideal Neapolitan pizza” boxes.
 The yeast apparently comes from the same mother yeast used for generations by the Sorbillo pizza-god clan.